 Recommended For: Beginner

-Cecilio violins are made out of hand-carved solid tonewoods in the traditional fashion: spruce top, flamed maple sides and back, and inlaid purfling.
-Their upper tier of student violins also feature well-defined flames.
+Cecilio violins are made from solid tonewoods that are hand-carved.
+They have a spruce top, flamed maple sides and back, and inlaid purfling.
+Their more expensive student violins also come with well-defined flames.

 These violin outfits are also very generous.
 Most Cecilio outfits come with a quality brazilwood bow with unbleached Mongolian horsehair.
 They also come with boxwood pegs, tailpiece (with four fine tuners), and both a soft and hard case!
 Great value for your money.